-In 2008 I took a QUAD 303 amplifier and 33 pre-amp as part exchange against some work on a QUAD 405 which I modified to my DCDMod3 with an input gain control for use in a studio ~ The QUAD 303 I was originally from a BBC studio and was a 303A2 which was a BBC modified version for driving the LS3/8 loudspeaker and should have been fitted with an active crossover in a tray under the amplifier base
+In 2008 I took a QUAD 303 amplifier and 33 pre-amp as part exchange against some work on a QUAD 405 which I modified to my DCDMod3 with an input gain control for use in a studio ~ The QUAD 303 was a 303A2 which was the BBC modified version for driving the BBC LS3/8 loudspeaker and should have been fitted with an active crossover in a tray under the amplifier base

-The amplifier arrived and did not have the crossover fitted and had been modified with 4mm speaker sockets whereas the BBC 303 A2 output would have been a 5 pin 'XLR' connector which was still fitted ~ I like the QUAD 303 and because this QUAD 303 A2 had an handle fitted to the top I thought it would make an excellent general purpose 'Lab Amp' especially when fitted with a front panel 'volume' control
+The QUAD 303 arrived but did not have the crossover fitted and had been modified with 4mm speaker sockets whereas the BBC 303 A2 output would have been via a 5 pin 'XLR' connector which was still fitted ~ I like the QUAD 303 and because this 303 A2 had a handle fitted to the top I thought it would make an excellent general purpose 'Lab Amp' especially if fitted with a front panel input attenuator [volume control ]

-When I say a 'Lab Amp' I mean a general purpose audio power amplifier that can easily be put into service at short notice to test other equipment and one which does not take up too much shelf space or require careful handling when carried around and has predictable and repeatable performance
+When I say 'Lab Amp' I mean a general purpose audio power amplifier that can easily be put into service at short notice to test other equipment and one which does not take up too much shelf space or require careful handling when carried around and has predictable and repeatable performance from the input attenuator

-The 303 has a capacitor coupled output which makes it safe for connecting to customers speakers in unknown systems and the addition of an input gain control would enable direct connection to CD players or iphone etc ~ A gain control with indents to enable known set attenuation would be very useful
+The 303 has a capacitor coupled output which makes it safe for connecting to other peoples speakers in unknown systems and the addition of an input gain control would enable direct connection to CD players or iPhone etc ~ A gain control with indents to enable known set attenuation would be very useful

-With all their connections grouped at one end the QUAD II QUAD 50 and QUAD 303 could easily replace each other in professional fixed installations ~ It also saved on packing boxes with later QUAD IIs being shipped in QUAD 303 boxes with polystyrene inserts but more importantly to me it would make the QUAD 303 Lab Amp easier to operate with all the connections and a volume control at one end
+With their connections grouped at one end the QUAD II QUAD 50 and QUAD 303 could easily replace each other in professional fixed installations ~ It also saved on packing boxes with later QUAD IIs being shipped in QUAD 303 boxes with polystyrene inserts ~ but for me it would make my QUAD 303 Lab Amp easier to operate with all the connections and the attenuator at one end

-The easiest way to clean the PCBs in situ is to hinge them down and wash them over a sink making sure not to wet the transformer ~ I use a hard spray of Mr Muscle kitchen cleaner as seen in the picture followed by hot but not boiling water and then I dry the PCBs with a hair dryer
+The easiest way to clean the PCBs in situ is to hinge them down and wash them over a sink making sure not to wet the transformer ~ I used a hard spray of Mr Muscle kitchen cleaner as seen in the picture followed by hot but not boiling water and then dried the PCBs with a hair dryer

 10